-An Aadhaar introducer is a person identified and notified by the registrar or regional office of UIDAI.
-All the details of the introducer like his/her basic information, Aadhaar data and residential address are registered in UIDAI’s CIDR (Central Identities Data Repository).
-An introducer can further be known by-
+An Aadhaar introducer is a person who has been identified and notified by the UIDAI registrar or regional office.
+The introducer’s basic information, Aadhaar data, and residential address are all recorded in UIDAI’s CIDR (Central Identities Data Repository).

-- The task of the introducer is to introduce a person without valid documents to UIDAI at the official Aadhaar enrolment centre
+- The introducer’s job is to introduce a person who does not have valid documents to UIDAI at an official Aadhaar enrolment centre

 - An Aadhaar introducer works under a registrar

-- The introducer’s role is limited to a particular region for which he/she is appointed by the registrar
+- The role of the introducer is limited to a specific region for which he or she is appointed by the registrar

-- A registrar can appoint the same introducer to introduce applicants who do not have valid documents in other approved regions
+- A registrar may appoint the same introducer to introduce applicants who do not have valid documents in other approved regions

 Who can be an Aadhaar Introducer?

 To be an Aadhaar introducer, a person needs to fulfil the following requirements-

 - He/she must be at least 18 years old